gathuku/blog/content/posts/testing-action-mailer-in-rails.md

   end
 end
 ```
-We have defined a welcome method that send welcome email.
-The method accepts user object as the argument.
+We have defined a welcome method that sends a welcome email.
+The method accepts the user object as the argument.

-> Note we have defined the default from at the top of our class.
+> Note we have defined the `default from` at the top of our class.

 ### Mailer view
 After writing our logic remember `notification_mailer` directory that was created in our `app/view`, head into the directory and create a file named `welcome.erb.html`.
 The file will render HTML design for our email.